A generalization of the Birthday problem and the chromatic polynomial: Introduction

 where $C(E') $ denotes the number of connected components in $E'$. \\

 We note that $P_G(p_1, \ldots, p_q)$ can also be written as a polynomial of $p_1, \ldots, p_q$ in a similar manner:

-where the sum goes over all edges $E' \subseteq$ of the edges $E$, and the product is over all connected components of $(V, E')$.
-By $|\gamma|$ we denote the number of edges in $\gamma$.
+where the sum goes over all subsets $E' $ of the edge set $E$, and the product is over all connected components of $(V, E')$.
+By $|\gamma|$ we denote the number of vertices in $\gamma$.
 Note that the two polynomials are related to each other by the following equality:

 Due to this similarity the study of $P_G(p_1, \ldots, p_q)$ is similar to the study of the chromatic polynomial $\chi_G(q)$.
-This is good because the chromatic polynomial is a very well-studied object.
-It was introduced by G. Birkhoff \cite{Birkhoff} as an approach for solving the four color problem.
-It was also generalized by Whitney and Tutte to the Tutte polynomial \cite{Tutte}, \cite{Whitney} which has connections with the Potts model from statistical physics.
+This is useful because the chromatic polynomial is a very well-studied object.
 The literature on chromatic polynomials is vast and we refer the reader to \cite{Read}, \cite{DongBook} for excellent surveys.
 For the purposes of this paper we will be interested in the study of the roots of the chromatic polynomial \cite{Brown}, \cite{BRW}, \cite{SokalZeroes}, \cite{Borgs}.
-We will also show how our work is related to the study of the symmetric function generalization of the chromatic polynomial due to R.Stanley \cite{Stanley1} and a chromatic polynomial inequality due to F.M.Dong \cite{Dong}. \\

-The structure of the remaining paper is as follows.
-In Section \ref{examples} we provide examples showing that the answer to question \ref{question} is negative in general.
-In Sections \ref{clawfree graphs} and \ref{General graphs} we give relevant definitions and some motivation for the above theorems.
-In these sections we also show how these results are connected to the Stanley-Stembridge poset chain conjecture and the `shameful conjecture' (now proved by F.M.Dong).
-In Sections \ref{proof1} and \ref{Proof2} we give proofs of Theorems \ref{clawfreeproof} and \ref{MainTheorem}.